 When you’re ready to charge a saved customer, you’ll need:

-access_tokenfor the Stripe user you're making the charge for
+acct_6pFalqgVr0k7o8Aj) of the Stripe user for whom you’re making the charge

 - The customer ID (it looks something like

-cus_EkOpRziPz9ROyaCx) of the customer you're charging.
-Note that the customer object must be stored on the application owner's Stripe account.
+cus_9MPJgUhTD5DInGMj) of the customer (in the platform account) being charged.
+Note that the customer object must be stored on the platform’s Stripe account.

-- The card ID for that customer, if you want to charge a specific card rather than the default.
+- The card or bank account ID for that customer, if you want to charge a specific card or bank account rather than the default.

-Make a create token API request, passing in the customer ID (and optionally, the card ID):
+Make a create token API request, passing in the customer ID (and optionally, the card or bank account ID):

 Like a regular token creation, this returns a token that acts as a credit card number.
-You can use the token to create a one-time charge or even save the customer (again) to your user's account.
+You can use the token to create a one-time charge or even save the customer (again) to the connected account.
+If you save the customer on a connected account, you can also create a subscription for them (to a plan defined on the connected account).